MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-tables.md

 With session tokens, all the read operations performed within the same logical session context return the most recent write made within that logical session.
 In other words, reads are guaranteed to honor the *read-your-writes*, and *write-follows-reads* guarantees within a logical session.
 If a different logical session performs a write operation, other logical sessions may not see those changes immediately.

-You'll find the session token as a `x-ms-session-token` value in the response of all write operations.
+Find the session token as a `x-ms-session-token` value in the response of all write operations.
 You need to include this value when you retrieve data to retrieve the most up-to-date row.

 - With the SDK, use the `SessionToken` optional parameter.
 - With Web API, use the `MSCRM.SessionToken` request header